 - Community service.

 - The completion of a DUI substance abuse course.

 If you face a DUI manslaughter charge, your penalties are not limited to just one of the above penalties listed.
 There have been cases where a person has faced up to 24 years in prison as a result of their actions.
-If you want to avoid a prison sentence of 4 years, 15, or even 24 – you must get legal assistance today.
+If you want to avoid a prison sentence of four years, 15, or even 24, you must get legal assistance today.

-Due to the common nature of these cases, prosecutors are extremely harsh with those who are being charged, as it is a huge problem within the state.
+Due to the common nature of these cases, prosecutors are extremely harsh with those who are being charged.
 If you have been wrongfully accused of a DUI charge and are innocent, you do not deserve to be under the same category as those who have committed a serious crime.